nunezkendall/personal-git/answers.md

     the following:

 ## Tagging
-> Add tags in the agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.
+> Add tags in the agent config file and show us a screenshot of your host and its tags on the Host Map page in Datadog.

 Tagging is used throughout the Datadog product to make it easier to subset and query the machines and metrics that you have to monitor.